qiyitang71/compiler-bug-impact/README.md

 ## step-by-step evaluation

 In this section, we show you how to do the empirical study step by step.
 There is no need to run any of the scripts as each step requires enormous memory/disk/time.
-We have estimated the machine time spent in running all the experiments to around 5 months (see the end of section 4.3).
+We have estimated the machine time spent in running all the experiments to around 5 months (see the end of Section 4.3).
 We ran the experiments on a range of VMs on servers and cloud machines.
 We then stored the logs of the experiments in the data directory to generate the tables in secion 5.

 ### Prepare compilers for each bug